 The first section of this book is mostly a description of Frankl’s experience in the camps between 1942 and 1945, while the second section dives into his theory: logotherapy.
 Throughout the book, the reader will be presented with evidence and anecdotes that show how powerful it can be to choose how you respond to suffering.

-If you’re interested in reading Frankl’s bestselling book (and I highly recommend that you do), you can find it for sale here.
+If you’re interested in reading Frankl’s bestselling book (and I highly recommend that you do), you can find it for sale.

-Every Time I Find the Meaning of Life, They Change It by Daniel Klein
+2. Every Time I Find the Meaning of Life, They Change It: Wisdom of the Great Philosophers on How to Live – Daniel Klein

 This book takes a very different tone from the previous entry, but it can be just as insightful.